Writing projects not yet completed or published yet

 From the dome top, I looked north again to the green spot where the family home was.
 Housing developments had encroached on our green spot since my last visit to this dome.
 Jodi married with two children?
 Can you ever go home?

-"It was sad what they did to the farmers in 38 was straight up Hitler or Stalin tactics," I said.
+"It was sad what they did to the farmers in 38.
+Straight up Hitler or Stalin tactics," I said.

 Chapter 3: The New Melle Meeting (Draft #1) Plus a link to the real meeting